radiantlogic-v8/documentation-new/documentation/sys-admin-guide/06-security.md

 #### OcspResponderURL

 If the certificate does not include a URI, enter the OCSP responder URL in this field.
+If this field is populated, the specified OCSP responder is contacted to determine revocation status.

 ### CRL File/Directory